Program Impact Analysis

 - Coordinating with ASHRAE to streamline commercial building energy standards and formalized development cycle.

-- Supporting ASHRAE to increase commercial building energy efficiency standards by 30% between 2004 and 2010.
+- Supporting ASHRAE to increase commercial building energy efficiency standards by 30% between 2004-2010.

-- Working within the ICC code development process to develop 30% more efficient residential building standards between 2006 and 2012.
+- Working within the ICC code development process to develop 30% more efficient residential building standards between 2006-2012.

-A detailed description of BECP, its history, current activities, and plans for 2011-2016 can be found in Multi-Year Program Plan for Building Regulatory Programs.
+A detailed description of BECP, its history, current activities, and future plans can be found in the BTO Multi Year Program Plan (MYPP).